Student FAQs

 You should therefore treat this information the same as something I write on the whiteboard or say verbally, where the burden is on you to take notes rather than rely on handouts.
 Recognising what is pertinent and what is not is a key part of your obligations as a learner.
 This is also a reason why student attendance is important, since there is a necessity to be present in class to receive all of the necessary information.
 For the same reason that I don’t provide copies of my whiteboard plans or recordings of class, some powerpoint content is deliberately restricted.

 Rest assured that I pay close attention to what is and isn’t within the PDF handout.
 If it is something relevant for an exam then it will be easy for you to fill in the gaps.
 If the information is relevant, but not necessarily important, you will be able to find out more either through a footnote or the additional resources on my website.
 In any case, if you feel that you didn’t capture some relevant information, whether it was communicated via powerpoint, on the whiteboard or verbally, just let me know and I’d be happy to help your revision.
+Part of my responsibility as an instructor is to ensure that you do not finish the course missing any important information.
+But your responsibility as a student is to be in charge of absorbing what happens in the classroom.

 Is the final exam open book?